Recycling Equipment Grants

 - will be installed and utilized promptly after funds are received.

-Grant applications are scored on a points system, you can find a sample of the matrix here: NET Grant Matrix
+Grant applications are scored on a points system, you can find a sample of the matrix here: Application Scoring Matrix

 Examples of Equipment Eligible for Grant Funds